actigraph/StudyAdminAPIDocumentation/sections/subjects/subject_detail.md

 ---

 Returns a list of all subjects within a given study.
+To retrieve a listing of studies refer to the [List Studies](/sections/studies.md#list-studies) API call.

 **Request:**